luizdamim/api-documentation/source/reference/v2/payments-api/get-payment.rst

       The amount of value-added tax on the line.

-   .. parameter:: discountAmount
+   .. parameter:: sku
-      :type: amount object
+      :type: string
       :condition: optional

-      Any discounts applied to the line.

-   .. parameter:: totalAmount
-      :type: amount object

-      The total amount of the line, including VAT and discounts.
+      The SKU, EAN, ISBN or UPC of the product sold.

    .. parameter:: imageUrl
       :type: string